AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 Therefore, we provide a fallback mechanism to handle the case where the committee fail to perform their duties - allowing anyone to grow the ledger.

 The nature in which they could fail to perform their duties varies widely.
-It could be an attack to try and censor the network, or it might be that a majority of the network is running a node that corrupts its state the 13 of August every year as an homage to the Aztec empire.
+It could be an attack to try and censor the network, or it might be that a majority of the network is running a node that corrupts its state on the 13th of August every year as an homage to the Aztec empire.

 Nevertheless, we need a mechanism to ensure the liveness of the chain, even if slower, in these events.